MIND-Lab/Constrained-RTM/README.md

 	- `--top-word <num-top-word>`: Number of words to give when showing topics (default: 10).
 Must be a positive integer.
   - `--burn-in <burnin>`: Number of burn-in iterations.
 Default: 0.

+## <h3 id="rtm_cmd">Relational Topic Models</h2>
+In addition to the above parameters, if `<model-name>` is set to `rtm`, then it requires the following
+- Semi-optional arguments
+	- `--rtm-train-graph <rtm-train-graph-file>` [optional in test]: Link file for RTM to train.
+Each line contains an edge in the format `node-1 \t node-2 \t weight`.
+Node number starts from 0. `weight` must be a non-negative integer. `weight` is either 0 or 1 and is optional.
+Its default value is 1 if not specified.
+	- `--rtm-test-graph <rtm-test-graph-file>` [optional in training]: Link file for RTM to evaluate.
+Can be the same with RTM train graph.
+Format is the same as `<rtm-train-graph-file>`.
+- Optional arguments
+	- `--nu <nu-value>`: Variance of normal priors for weight vectors/matrices in RTM and its extensions (default: 1.0).
+Must be a positive real number.
+	- `--plr-int <compute-PLR-interval>`: Interval of computing predictive link rank (default: 20).
+Must be a positive integer.
+	- `--neg`: Sample negative links (default: false).
+	- `--neg-ratio <neg-ratio>`: The ratio of number of negative links to number of positive links (default 1.0).
+Must be a positive real number.
+	- `--pred <pred-file>`: Predicted document link probability matrix file.
+	- `--reg <reg-file>`: Doc-doc regression value file.
+	- `--directed`: Set all edges directed (default: false).

 ## <h2 id="datasets">Dasets</h2>
 Three benchmark relational [datasets](http://www.cs.umd.edu/~sen/lbc-proj/LBC.html) are included in their related folders.
 They are already preprocessed and ready to be used as input for the model.
 Notice that the file `labels.txt` can be used to create the must- and cannot-constraints.
 Two random documents can be extracted and if their labels are the same, a must-constraint may be added to the `<constraint-file>`, otherwise a cannot-constraint may be added.

+### <h3 id="lda_ref">LDA: Latent Dirichlet Allocation</h3>

+David M. Blei, Andrew Y. Ng, and Michael I. Jordan.
+2003.
+Latent Dirichlet allocation.
+Journal of Machine Learning Research.

-### <h3 id="sclda">[SC-LDA](#sclda): Sparse Constrained LDA
+### <h3 id="sclda"> SC-LDA: Sparse Constrained LDA </h3>

-Yang, Y., Downey, D., Boyd-Graber, J.: Efficient Methods for Incorporating Knowledge into Topic Models.
+Yang Y., Downey D., Boyd-Graber J.: Efficient Methods for Incorporating Knowledge into Topic Models.
 In: Proceedings of the 2015 Conference on Empirical Methods in Natural Language Processing (EMNLP). pp. 308-317 (2015)

+### <h3 id="rtm_ref">RTM: Relational Topic Model</h3>

+Jonathan Chang and David M. Blei.
+2010.
+Hierarchical relational models for document networks.
+The Annals of Applied Statistics.

 [Back to Top](#top)